 Now re-open the program.
 Voila.
 It opens maximised (fullscreen).
 Hoorah.

 Keyboard Shortcuts To Resize A Window.

-To make a window “Snap” to either the right or left hand side of the screen.
+This one is perhaps the most useful, to make a window “Snap” to either the right or left-hand side of the screen.

 Press the Windows key and either the right or left arrow key depending on which way you want the window to go.